marcopxt/marcopxt.github.io/_pages/Research_pro.md

 ### SimpleMating

-As part of this topic, we created an R package for crosse optimization.
+As part of this topic, we created an R package for cross-optimization.
 SimpleMating can be downloaded from [here](https://github.com/Resende-Lab/SimpleMating).
 Check out the [paper](https://doi.org/10.1002/tpg2.20533)